 Generally, a trademark should be used in the first instance that the symbol, word, device, or image is revealed.
 This may be in the first sentence, opening paragraph, or in the title.
 The International Trademark Association suggests the following:

 - In order for SMs and TMs to be distinguished from surrounding text, they should be displayed in a different manner or font.
 For example, use italics or capital letters.

 - Additionally, the generic noun identifying the service or product should be used directly after the trademark name at least once in each separate broadcast or written communication, preferably the initial instance that trademark appears.

 - The reason for using a trademark is to inform the public that the symbol, word, device, or image that you're utilizing is yours.
 Remember, displaying the trademark symbol more than once may be distracting and lead readers to view the use of the mark as unprofessional.

 If you need help with citing a registered trademark, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.